mrb113/mrb113.github.io/_posts/2017-3-31-Westworld.md

 I've had a lot of free time the past week and a half because I had hip surgery last Wednesday.
 During my time on the couch, I watched the entirety of HBO's highly-addictive sci-fi/Western series, [Westworld](http://www.hbo.com/westworld).
 Here are some silly observations about the future of tech if the future is the one imagined in the show.

-The show takes place sometime in the future - the premise as described by Wikipedia: "The story takes place in the fictional Westworld, a technologically advanced Wild West–themed amusement park populated by android hosts.
+The show is set sometime in the future - the premise as described by Wikipedia:
+> "The story takes place in the fictional Westworld, a technologically advanced Wild West–themed amusement park populated by android hosts.
 Westworld caters to high-paying guests, who may indulge in whatever they wish within the park, without fear of retaliation from the hosts."

 ### Computing power